Where to go hiking near Stockholm

 Brunnsviken is a great place for hiking and has lots of nice places to relax

-In the 1780s, landscapers laid out three large English-style parks around Brunnsviken: Bellevue, Haga and Tivoli.
 The area also includes beautiful, historic attractions like the Bergius Botanical Garden and the Swedish Museum of Natural History.

 Look out, too, for the butterfly house, a museum dedicated to the sculptor Carl Eldh and some ornate Turkish-style ‘copper tents’, one of which houses a simple café.

 The grounds makes an ideal escape from the bustle of the city, and hikers can walk a 12km-long trail that makes a scenic loop around the whole area.
-There are plenty of places to stop and recharge along the way, especially during the summer.
-It’s totally free to visit.
+And it’s totally free to visit.

 Getting there